belkamydog/Visual-Time-Manager/Readme.md

-### Visual time planner — Your Schedule at a Glance
+### ClockWise — Your Schedule at a Glance

 <img src="./img/preview.png" alt="Preview" width="200"/>

-**Event planner** is a comprehensive scheduling application designed specifically for Amazfit smartwatches, transforming your watch face into an interactive daily planner.
+**ClockWise** is a comprehensive scheduling application designed specifically for Amazfit smartwatches, transforming your watch face into an interactive daily planner.

 ### 📋 Key Features